John-Rivero/AWS-Certified-Developer-Portfolio/6. Containerized Nginx Deployment Orchestrating Nginx with ECS Fargate/README.md

 ## Task

-- Deploy Nginx Docker image from the Elastic Container Registry (ECR) onto Amazon Elastic Container Service (ECS) using the Fargate launch type.
-Set up a simple webpage using Nginx as the web server.
+- Create a basic website by deploying the Nginx Docker image stored in the Elastic Container Registry (ECR) using ECS Fargate.

 ## Step 1